zhirongwang94/cs130/README.md

 # cs130
-This is for the cs130 group project, covid away app.
+This is for the cs130 group project, Covid Away app.
+Group 7.